 Welcome to the Integrated Fabrication Laboratory

-Our lab investigates new manufacturing paradigms that will revolutionize energy and other complex engineered systems.
-Our multi-disciplinary approach integrates the fields of manufacturing, materials science, design, computation, and artificial intelligence.
-Currently, we are focused on developing innovative manufacturing solutions for the most pressing problems in energy-relevant materials for batteries.
+Our lab investigates new manufacturing and materials processing approaches with the end goal of significantly improving the performance of energy materials and other complex engineered systems.
+Our multi-disciplinary approach integrates the fields of additive manufacturing, materials science, design, computation, and artificial intelligence.
+Currently, we are focused on developing innovative manufacturing solutions for lithium-ion batteries, new digital fabrication platforms, and machine-learning approaches for materials analysis.
 Our longer-term goal is to develop new manufacturing processes and automated analysis methods that will enable the digital control of functional and structural materials to support adaptive manufacturing on-demand.
 Freeform digital fabrication creates a new 3D design space where materials can be varied at each point in a structure, allowing for optimization of material properties to meet the demanding requirements of complex engineered systems for energy, electronics, and defense-based applications.

 Tweets from @infablab